mitodl/mitx-grading-library/docs/grading_math/formula_grader.md

-# FormulaGrader and NumericalGrader
+# FormulaGrader

-FormulaGrader and NumericalGrader are the grading classes that are used to grade numbers and formulas.
-They closely resemble the edX formularesponse and numericalresponse tags, but with much more versatility.
+FormulaGrader is the grading class used to grade mathematical formulas and closely resembles the behavior of edX's `<formularesponse />` tag, but with much more versatility.

-We begin by introducing FormulaGrader.
-NumericalGrader is a special version of FormulaGrader, described towards the end of this document.

 All whitespace is stripped from formulas that are entered.
 So, `1 + x ^ 2` is equivalent to `1+x^2`.